How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Limitations and Conclusions

-\textit{Inference cost.} Evaluating an MFM on classical vision tasks can be computationally expensive per sample compared to other benchmark types like VQA or captioning, due to the multiple API calls involved.
-While we acknowledge this as a shortcoming, we emphasize that the framework is designed as a \textbf{one-time benchmarking tool} for assessing visual capabilities, rather than efficient querying for downstream applications.
+\textit{Inference cost.} The multiple API calls per sample (e.g., for classifying batches of superpixels) can result in a higher computational overhead than standard single-query vision-language evaluations (see App.~\ref{appendix:prompting_costs}).
+While this is a shortcoming, we emphasize that the framework is designed as a \textbf{one-time benchmarking tool} for assessing visual capabilities, rather than efficient querying for downstream applications.
 While efficiency is important, it is orthogonal to our objective and a promising direction for future work.

 \textit{Optimality of the proposed prompt chains.} Research into advanced prompting techniques has the potential to further enhance the performance of MFMs on classical vision tasks, beyond what is shown in this paper.
+However, as demonstrated by our prompt sensitivity analysis, stronger models generally exhibit a lower reliance on specific prompting strategies, becoming less sensitive to exact prompt formulations.
 Nonetheless, while the final design appears simple, our proposed prompt chains are carefully designed, emerge from a vast search space, and consistently improve upon direct prompting~(Sec.~\ref{sec:analysis} and App.~\ref{appendix:more_experimental_details}).
+Furthermore, we also included careful controls and analyses to disentangle the impact of the prompting method from the benchmarking conclusions.

-It is important to emphasize that we are not proposing this approach as a production-ready method for solving these vision tasks with MFMs.
+We emphasize that our framework is for benchmarking, not a production-ready method for solving these tasks.
 Indeed, we expect that future MFMs with any-to-any capabilities will likely close the gap to specialist vision models by training directly on these tasks.
-Our prompt-chaining framework, however, provides a benchmark for evaluating a broader class of MFMs that require only image input and text output capabilities.
+Our framework, however, can benchmark any MFM with image-input and text-output capabilities.
 Through that, we establish the first benchmark for comparing a diverse range of MFMs, both against each other and against specialist vision models, on standard vision tasks.